DavidCalderon1/rh_manager/README.md

-# rhapi
+# rh manager
-APIs for RotorHazard software
+APIs for manage race in RotorHazard software